Europe - Bratislava

 For a comprehensive review of the Europe market, click below:

-Bratislava is the cultural, political and economic centre of Slovakia and, having been chosen as the country’s capital in 1993, is one of the youngest capital cities in Europe.
+Bratislava is Slovakia’s capital since 1993, and is the cultural, political and economic centre of the country.
 It is home to the Slovak president, the Slovak executive branch and the parliament.
 In addition, the city houses many cultural and educational institutions such as museums, universities, theatres and galleries.
 It is also one of Slovakia’s business hubs, hosting the headquarters of large and globally influential institutions such as Volkswagen, Siemens, IBM and Deloitte.

-Historically, Bratislava saw both domestic and foreign visitation grow.
-From 2015 to 2019, total visitation increased at a substantial compound annual rate (CAGR) of 7.0%, from little over a million visitors a year in 2015 to close to 1.4 million visitors in 2019.
-During that period, the occupancy of hotels in the city grew by an average of 2.0%, whilst average rate saw a strong increase of more than 7.5%.
-This resulted in a robust RevPAR CAGR of 10.0%.
-Bratislava saw a severe contraction in tourism in 2020, which continued into 2021 without any substantial recovery in regard to tourist visitation and hotel trading.
-In 2022, the hotel market in Bratislava experienced a significant uplift in both occupancy and average rate; however, the RevPAR has still not returned to pre-pandemic levels, as it remains some 30% behind the 2019 RevPAR in real terms.
+From 2015 to 2019, total visitation to Bratislava increased at a substantial compound annual rate (CAGR) of 7.0%, from little over a million visitors a year in 2015 to close to 1.4 million visitors in 2019.
+During that period, the occupancy of hotels in the city grew at a moderate pace, whilst average rate saw a strong increase between 7.5% and 10.0%.
+This resulted in a robust RevPAR CAGR of almost 10.0%.
+After the pandemic years, in 2022, the hotel market in Bratislava experienced a significant uplift in both occupancy and average rate; however, with the RevPAR however still remaining some 30% behind the 2019 RevPAR in real terms.
+In 2023, Bratislava’s hotel demand reached more than 95% of the historical level; however, even though the average rate benefitted from double-digit year-on-year growth, the real RevPAR level was still more than 10% behind 2019.

 Change In Value For Market: (€Euro)